Natural Right or Positivist Right: Redefining the Concept of "Right" in Islamic Law

 Abstract

-Each of law schools is defining the "right" based on its epistemological foundations.
-In "legal positivism" the term of "right" is separate from any norms and values and only spoke the "ruler command" as the "right" because of the impossibility of an empirical science in value judgment and the claim of “the separation “is” from “ought to”.
-But in Islamic law the term "right" is apart from "ruler command" (law) and different and the "ruler command" (law) must be based on "right".
-Because norms and values has objective criterion, which provides the ability to measure their truth or falsity based on no monopoly of science in experimental science.
-And thus, the norms and values is going to a subset of science.
-Although there are some similarities between Islamic Law and Some branches of natural law regarding to the concept of "right" and may sometimes lead to the same conclusions in some branches, they are different in some results and modality of explanations and descriptions.
-The "right" in Islamic thought is "what is entirely consistent with real rules and objectives of universe".
-On the other hand, what is entirely consistent with real rules and objectives of universe, is "Sharia".
-Thus, the concept of "right" is inextricably linked with real rules and objectives of universe on the view of fixity and "Sharia" on the view of proof.
+Each of the law schools defines the “right” based on its epistemological foundations.
+In legal positivism, the term “right” is separated from any norms and values and refers only to the “ruler’s command” as the “right,” due to the impossibility of empirical science engaging in value judgment and the claim of the separation of “is” from “ought to.”
+But in Islamic law, the term “right” is distinct from the “ruler’s command” (law), and the “ruler’s command” (law) must be based on “right.”
+This is because norms and values have an objective criterion that provides the ability to measure their truth or falsity, with no monopoly of science limited to experimental sciences.
+Thus, norms and values become a subset of science.
+Although there are some similarities between Islamic law and certain branches of natural law regarding the concept of “right,” and they may sometimes lead to the same conclusions in some areas, they differ in certain results and in the modality of explanations and descriptions.
+The “right” in Islamic thought is “what is entirely consistent with the real rules and objectives of the universe.”
+On the other hand, what is entirely consistent with the real rules and objectives of the universe is “Sharia.”
+Thus, the concept of “right” is inextricably linked with the real rules and objectives of the universe from the view of fixity, and with “Sharia” from the view of proof.

 Keywords